 When Is It Safe To Give Cats Cheese?

-For cats who are highly lactose intolerant, cats that have medical conditions that require restricted salt or fat intake, or cats that are very young, cheese may never be a safe option.
+For cats who are highly lactose intolerant, cats who have medical conditions that require restricted salt or fat intake, or cats who are very young, cheese may never be a safe option.
 You must ask your veterinarian before giving your cat any cheese.

 However, for healthy cats who are not particularly lactose intolerant, it may be safe to share small bits of cheese with them very infrequently–probably a handful of times a year, at most.